pavlosaim/mapvisual/README.md

 to analyse.
 For more information of how to run gleipnir visit this link https://csrl.cse.unt.edu/node/30

 Compile mapvis tool

 $ make all

 run mapvis

 $ ./mapvis

-Be sure to check the help tcl command, to see the commands, how they work and a usual flow.
+Be sure to check the <help> tcl command, to see the commands, how they work and a usual flow.
 Also there is a script as an example to get into the tool logic.

 There are some tests on tests/ folder.
 BE SURE to change the library include (on .c files) to your path to gleipnir.
 There is a path to contributors machine.
 Once you change it, recompile the code.

 ## Bottlenecks
 Avoid including system calls inside Gleipnir's Pins (GL_START, GL_STOP).
-Probably even printf will not work.

 Also, gleipnir is a slow tool and creates extremely large files.
 For big programs you will need a strong machine and a lot of time. (mandelbrot.c on /tests/stack folder is a good example of a slow execution)